 • Commercial use: Many LDV vehicles are used for business - make sure your policy covers commercial use if applicable

-• Affordable pricing: LDV vehicles are competitively priced, keeping insured values and premiums moderate
+• Affordable pricing: LDV vehicles are competitively priced against established ute and van brands, keeping insured values and premiums moderate

-• Parts availability: LDV's parts network in Australia is growing through the SAIC Motor dealer network
+• Growing parts network: LDV's parts availability in Australia is expanding through the SAIC Motor dealer network shared with MG

-• EV options: The eDeliver offers an electric van option - check for EV-specific cover including battery protection
+• EV options: The eDeliver offers an electric van option for Australian businesses - check for EV-specific cover including battery protection

-• Ute considerations: The T60 ute may need tray and accessories covered separately - check with your insurer
+• Ute considerations: The T60 ute may need tray, canopy, and accessories covered separately - check with your insurer

 LDV Insurance Costs by Model

 Estimated annual comprehensive insurance costs for LDV models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes